-No projects were reported that were considered and rejected on these grounds in 2017.
-We believe that this reflects the fact that, following the guidance issued, http://www.frontier-economics.com/about-us/our-social-impact/ethical-standards/ project managers have internalised the UNGC principles.
+No projects were reported that were considered and rejected on these grounds in 2018.
+We believe that this reflects the fact that, following the guidance issued, project managers have internalised the UNGC principles.
 While this is positive, we remain vigilant as we further expand our business.

-There have been no issues raised under our anti-harassment and anti-bullying policies this year, reflecting our strong track record since Frontier was created 18 years ago.
+There have been no issues raised under our anti-harassment and anti-bullying policies this year.